jyutcitzi/jyutcitzi-RIME/README.md

 7. The Jyutcitzi keyboards appropriately provide both toneful and toneless Jyutcitzi as output options.
 To add pitch to other monosyllables with no toneful option manually use the key bindings!

 Warning: Try not to type too many characters in one go, it'll lag the computer a lot!

+## Frequently Asked Questions
+Q: The keyboard stopped working!
+A: Try redeploying it under the language tab, or perhaps try restarting your computer.

+Q: I can't type a specific monosyllable, e.g. schweis!
+A: This Jyutcitzi keyboard is meant to only cover monosyllabic combinations that are likely to be used in English and Cantonese.
+If you think it is really essential to add a certain monosyllable to the keyboard, feel free to suggest it by [opening a new issue](https://github.com/jyutcitzi/jyutcitzi-RIME/issues/new)!

+Q: Where does the keyboard's lexicon come from?
+A: It directly comes from the lexicon used in RIME Cantonese (a version from Feb-Mar 2020 to be exact)

+#